 In the second year, you will further develop your knowledge in analysis, algebra, probability and statistics.
 You will also be introduced to Computational Mathematics, exploring the theory and application of computation and numerical problem-solving methods.
 While studying these topics, you will complete our Project Skills module, which provides you with the chance to enhance your research and employment skills through an individual and group project.
 Additionally, you will gain experience of scientific writing, and you will practise using statistical software such as R and LaTeX.
 In Lent term you’ll complete the Work Based Learning Preparation module which covers topics such as workplace structures, handling difficult conversations and the importance of being a reflective practitioner.

 In third year you will undertake a 12 month placement which will allow you to apply the knowledge and skills that you’ve learnt in Years 1 and 2, and to gain invaluable experience which will make you highly employable when you graduate.
-Our Faculty Placements Team and Careers service will support you in securing your placement, which will be of graduate level, and will continue to support you throughout the year to ensure that you are getting the most out of your year away from Lancaster.
 As well as your paid employment, you will submit monthly learning logs reflecting on your experience.